SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 10 Training Neural Networks.md

 4. Bigger dataset: Fine-Tuning.
 Continue training the entire model for a new task.

 Some tricks:
-- Train with feature extaction first before fine-tuning.
+- Train with feature extraction first before fine-tuning.
 - Lower the learning rate: use ~1/10 of LR used in original training.
 - Sometimes freeze lower layers to save computation.